syanenko/MagicHand/README.md

 #### Who
 Sergey Yanenko
 #### Why
-Exploring OpenCV, DNN, OpenGL, GLSL interoperability
+Explore OpenCV, DNN, OpenGL interoperability, play with GLSL
 #### When
 12/2020
 #### How